We hope you enjoy your time with us, and return often to visit!

 Hours and Directions to Shaver’s Creek

 Shaver’s Creek Environmental Center is nestled in the ridge-and-valley area of central Pennsylvania located between State College and Huntingdon, only 12 miles from Penn State’s University Park campus.
-We are open seven days a week, from 10:00 a.m. to 5:00 p.m., from mid-February to mid-December.
+We are typically open seven days a week, from 10:00 a.m. to 5:00 p.m., from mid-February to mid-December.
 Admission is free!
 Starting in September 2016, however, our visitor center will be closed for renovations and expansion through most of 2017.
 Trails will still be accessible from Stone Valley Recreation Area.

 Shaver’s Creek is a zero waste facility, which means we send no trash to the landfill.
 Although we are not a drop-off site for the public, we are able to process small amounts of recycling and compost for visitors.
 (Some non-recyclable items, such as diapers, must be packed out—see this page for more info.)

 Shaver’s Creek is located only a short hike or stone’s skip across Lake Perez from Penn State’s Stone Valley Recreation Area, which has cabins and boats for rent, picnic facilities, and a high ropes course.

 When planning your visit to Shaver’s Creek, check out all the Environmental Center has to offer by viewing a virtual tour of Shaver’s Creek.
 You’ll learn about and see our native gardens, bookstore/gift shop, picnic areas, Discovery Room with its live animal exhibits and interactive nature activities, and more.

 A favorite of many of our visitors, the Raptor Center at Shaver’s Creek has more than 20 non-releasable birds of prey that live on-site, including many species of hawks, owls, and eagles.
 Learn more about the Raptor Center at Shaver’s Creek and the birds of prey that live here.